enkidevs/curriculum/programming-fundamentals/core/introduction/programming-benefits.md

 ---
 ## Content

 Learning to code may change the way you think.
-While coding we often move away from the ambiguities of human languages in favor of clear instructions.

-This is best explained through a joke:

-> My wife said: "Please go to the store and buy a carton of milk and if they have eggs, get six.".

-> I came back with 6 cartons of milk.

-> She said, "Why in the hell did you buy six cartons of milk?"

-> "They had eggs"

 As a programmer, when you encounter a problem you don't go straight to coding.
 You identify the source, break the problem into manageable bits, and start working incrementally.